KeijiPlata/PUPCafeteria/README.md

 # PUPCafeteria
-This website is for educational purpose only.
+This website is for educational purposes only.
+Visit site: https://keijiplata.github.io/PUPCafeteria/